Is your masonry in urgent need of repointing?

-We offer Repointing Southampton services to improve to repair masonry and brickwork, adding value to and improving the overall appearance of your property.
+We offer Repointing services throughout Southampton to improve & repair masonry and brickwork, adding value to and improving the overall appearance of your property.
 We are friendly, skilled tradesmen offering our Repointing Southampton services to both residential customers and commercial clients throughout Hampshire, Dorset, Sussex, London and Berkshire.

 Repointing refers to the process of repairing or re-finishing the mortar between the bricks or stone used to construct a wall.
 This can either be carried out for aesthetic reasons or to prevent water damage.